flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 Disabling Swift Package Manager causes Flutter to use CocoaPods for all dependencies.
-However, Swift Package Manager will remain integrated with your project.
+However, Swift Package Manager remains integrated with your project.
 To remove this integration,
 follow the [How to remove Swift Package Manager integration][removeSPM] instructions.